igordammous/igordammous/README.md

-- 👋 Hi, I’m @igordammous
+# I’m @igordammous

-- 👀 I’m interested in engineering, gaming, reading and now programing
+I’m interested in engineering, gaming, reading, football and now programming.
+Right now studying in @Alura

-- 🌱 I’m currently learning programing and going toward data science
+* 🌱 I’m currently learning Python and R

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me igordammous@gmail.com or https://www.linkedin.com/in/igordammous/ or here
+How to reach me igordammous@gmail.com or https://www.linkedin.com/in/igordammous/ or here

-- 😄 Pronouns: he/him
+Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 igordammous/igordammous is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.